St Wilfrid's Church, Grappenhall

-St Wilfrid's Church is in Church Lane, Grappenhall, a village in Warrington, Cheshire, England.
+St Wilfrid's Church is the parish church of Grappenhall, in the Borough of Warrington in Cheshire, England.
 It is designated by Historic England as a Grade I listed building.
-It is an active Anglican parish church in the diocese of Chester, the archdeaconry of Chester and the deanery of Great Budworth.
+It is an active Anglican church in the diocese of Chester, the archdeaconry of Chester and the deanery of Great Budworth.

 History

 The church is Norman in origin, built probably in the earlier part of the 12th century and completed about 1120.
 This was a small and simple church, consisting of a nave, chancel and, possibly, an apse.
 The foundations of this church were discovered during the 1873–74 restoration.

 A chantry chapel was added by the Boydell family in 1334 in a position where the south aisle now stands.
 From 1529 the church was largely rebuilt in local sandstone.
 The old church was demolished and a new nave, chancel, north aisle and a west tower were built.
 In 1539 the south aisle was added, which incorporated the Boydell chapel.
 The south porch was added in 1641 and at this time the west wall was strengthened.
 In 1833 the roof of the nave was raised to form a clerestory and in the 1850s the south aisle was further extended, and a vestry was built.
 There was a more substantial restoration in 1873–74 by the Lancaster architects Paley and Austin, which included the provision of new floors and roofs, at a cost of about £4,000.